mauriciogtec/gfen-reproduce/README.md

 This repository contains all the code to necessary to reproduce our results.
 Here's a brief description of the contents of the repository.
 See the file `MANIFEST.md` for a description of software versions used.

-For completeness, all the scripts for preprocessing the raw RideAustind ata are included.
+For completeness, all the scripts for preprocessing the raw RideAustin data are included.
 To run those, it is necessary to have `R` and `python 3`.
 For convenience, the post-processed data are also included, so pre-processing steps can be skipped and start at step 2 below.

 The main algorithms are implemented using the high-performance computing software `Julia (v1.5)` with an open-source package we developed for this paper called `GraphFusedElasticNet.jl`.
 Below we provide further instructions.